yireo/Magento_EU_Tax_Rates/README.md

 This repository contains a file `tax_rates.csv` which can be imported into the Magento System Configuration to setup tax rates automatically.

+## Usage
+Login to your Magento backend and navigate to `Sales` > `Tax` > `Import / Export Tax Rates`.
+Use `Export Tax Rates` to backup your previous rates.
+Use `Import Tax Rates` to upload the file `tax_rates.csv` from this repository.

 ## Disclaimer
 We took the information from various third party sites like Wikipedia.
 The information might be incorrect.
 If you have a better resource to base this CSV file off, please let us know.

+This file has been tested so far on the following Magento versions:
+* Magento CE 1.9
+* Magento CE 1.8

 ## We need help
 We need your help.
 If you download this list and happen to find a mistake, please let us (and the community)